 - Academic Advising: Make sure you know who your academic advisor is and talk to them about your course choices.
 If you are having trouble with a course or a particular subject, it is good to talk with your advisor and seek their advice.

 - Professor’s Office Hours: Your professors set aside certain times during the week to talk with students.
 This time is for you to ask questions about the course, get feedback on your performance, and communicate anything you may be struggling with.

-- Learning and Writing Center (LWC): The LWC is a great resource for undergraduate students to get assistance on academic writing and structuring a paper.
-You can also contact the LWC to get a tutor for your classes.
-Read more about the LWC on their website.
+- Learning, Writing, and Speaking Centers: These centers are a great resource for undergraduate students to get assistance on academic writing, structuring a paper, and communication-related support (including public speaking).
+You can also contact them to get a tutor for your classes.

-- College Success Courses and Workshops: USF 101: All new first-year students are invited to take a 1-unit course called USF101, during their first semester on campus.
+- USF 101: All new first-year students are invited to take a 1-unit course called USF101, during their first semester on campus.
 Students enrolled in USF101 meet weekly, engaging with an instructor, a peer mentor, and each other to explore their new environment and chart their four-year college journey.

-- Academic English Workshops: Check the course catalog for AEM workshops to improve your academic reading and writing.
+- Academic English for Multilingual Students: Check the course catalog for AEM workshops to improve your academic reading and writing.
 These classes are available to all multilingual speakers, not only those for whom English is not the primary language.

 Cultural Adjustment Resources